ShawaizSarfraz117/MCW-Practice-Management-Software/packages/database/prisma/schema_notes.md

 ### 4.3.A Financial Reconciliation Procedures (New Sub-section)

-- **Daily/Periodic Reconciliation**: A regular process (manual or semi-automated) where staff review payments recorded in the system (`Payment` model) against reports from the payment processor.
+- **Daily Reconciliation Process**: Financial reconciliation is a daily operational task.
+Staff utilize reports from the payment processor (e.g., Stripe) and compare them against `Payment` records within the system.
-- **Matching**: `Payment.transaction_id` is the primary key for matching system records with processor statements.
+- **Matching**: The `Payment.transaction_id` serves as the primary key for matching these records.
-- **Investigation**: `Payment.response` (raw data from processor) is crucial for investigating discrepancies or failed transactions.
+- **Investigation**: The `Payment.response` field, containing raw data from the processor, is critical for investigating any identified discrepancies or transaction failures.
 - **Status Updates**: Verified payments confirm updates to `Invoice.status` (e.g., to 'PAID' or 'PARTIAL').
 - **Auditing**: This process also ensures that changes to `ClientGroup.available_credit` (both debits from payments and credits from refunds/credit memos) are correctly reflected and audited.
-Manual adjustments to `available_credit` outside of these flows must also be strictly audited (consider a dedicated `CreditLog` or using 'ADJUSTMENT' type invoices).
+- **Manual Credit Adjustments**: Manual adjustments to `ClientGroup.available_credit` that are not the result of a standard payment application or credit memo must be processed by creating an `Invoice` of `type = 'ADJUSTMENT_INVOICE'`.
+This invoice can have a positive or negative amount.
+A negative amount on an 'ADJUSTMENT_INVOICE' effectively increases `ClientGroup.available_credit`.
+These adjustments must have detailed notes and are logged in the `Audit` trail.

 ### 4.4 Notification System